 This culture of dialogue also helps us to recognise upcoming challenges at an early stage and to work out solutions together.
 The Otto Group receives important stimuli and proposals for its own sustainability effort, but also provides input itself and positively influences social development.

 Since June 2015 the Otto Group has been a member of the Partnership for Sustainable Textiles (the Textile Partnership), initiated by the German Federal Government.
 The Textile Partnership consists of representatives from the textile and clothing industry, retail, non-governmental organisations and government; its aim is to continuously improve social and environmental standards along the global textile value chain.
 The Otto Group has supported and actively promoted the Textile Partnership from the start so that as many companies as possible could join it.
 In July 2015, the Otto Group was elected to the Steering Committee of the Partnership for Sustainable Textiles, where it is to represent the interests of business.
-For the year 2017 the Otto Group has developed its own roadmap with individual goals.
+For the years 2017 and 2018 the Otto Group has developed its own roadmap with individual goals.
 Both action plans were reviewed by external and independent parties and published on the website of the textile alliance.

 Dr Johannes Merck, Vice President Corporate Responsibility Otto Group

 "For many years already, the Otto Group is convinced that sustainable change is only possible through the power of the many.
 Based on this belief, we have started numerous initiatives and have engaged in dialogue with civil society, politics and business.
 Our membership in the German Partnership for Sustainable Textiles is therefore a logical consequence of our decade-long social and environmental commitment.
 The Otto Group has supported and actively promoted the Textile Partnership from the beginning.
 In 2017 and 2018, we developed our Roadmap with individual goals and published them after a successful external review.
 With its membership in the Partnership for Sustainable Textiles, the Otto Group is committed to its responsibility for social and environmental global supply chains and thus to respecting the Partnership's goals."